interact-erc/ZOGRASCOPE/README.md

 The Cypher graph associated to the dataset, where queries can be executed, is the Pole graph available at the official repo [here](https://github.com/neo4j-graph-examples/pole) (we also provide access [here](https://github.com/interact-erc/ZOGRASCOPE/tree/main/graph)).

+You can find the code used for the query generation [here](https://github.com/interact-erc/SPOT/tree/main).

 The data files, in csv format, contain the following fields:
 - id: id of the sample
 - nl: natural language question